As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Japan is at the best of times, muggy as hell!

-It’s no suprise then that the southern tip of Japan that plays host to many islands gets extremely hot each year.
+It’s no surprise then that the southern tip of Japan which plays host to many islands gets extremely hot each year.

 So hot in fact, that you can comfortably surf all year round without too much hassle.

 Let’s take a look at the best places to surf in Japans southernmost point:

 At around 5 hours away from Osaka (if you’re spendy enough to take the plane), it’s unlikely you’ll stumble upon Amani Island unless you’re purposefully aiming for it.

 Aside from decent surf, Amani Island seems to offer similar beaches, landscapes, and activities as mainland Okinawa but is likely to be a lot less busy as people just don’t know about it.

 If you’re considering a holiday to the south of Japan, take a look at this video by Currently Hannah which takes you on a whistle-stop tour of the island.
 It might just be that quiet and tropical summer escape you’ve been after!